 Hi, I'm Eshe Kiama Zuri an activist and community organiser in Nottingham.
-I'm 25 years old, disabled and non-gendered.
+I'm 26 years old, uneducated, disabled, queer and non-gendered.
 I use they/them pronouns only.
 I'm a loud mouth, believer of fighting for what is right by any means and universally hated by white supremacists for my inclusive politics.

 I coined the term "full spectrum community care" as a way to describe the intended wholeness and inclusiveness of my work and my commitment to my communities.

 "full spectrum community care embraces the wholeness and the messiness of community support, and places the focus on all, not individual or isolated needs. full spectrum community care means no one is left behind. full spectrum community care sees the necessity of staying skilled and prepared to provide support to all who need it and understand that this is an ongoing and ever evolving task. full spectrum community care is bringing people together to support those most marginalised, those seen as 'undesirable' by the state and to actively participate and work with our communities to ensure we are able to provide for ourselves the love, care, support, resources and skills we need to survive and thrive in the face of adversity and oppressions"